 Hera offered him the chance to rule over the world with her, while Athena promised him to be victorious in war.

 Only Aphrodite was able to give him what he wanted.
-She promised him the love of the most beautiful maiden in the land, Helen of Troy.
-This would have been okay, except Helen of Troy was already married to the Greek King Menelaus of Sparta.
+She promised him the love of the most beautiful maiden in the land, Helen of Troy, which would have been okay, except Helen of Troy was already married to the Greek King Menelaus of Sparta.
 So when Eris took Helen of Troy as his wife, the beginning of the Trojan War began.

 Venus: The Goddess of Love and Beauty

 Aphrodite, though believed to be the goddess of love, did not live her life with loving intentions.
-She was conceited, self-centered, and had no qualms about destroying people's lives.
-Like most Greek gods, she too had a Roman version of herself, in which we know as Venus.
-The biggest difference is that her parents were Jupiter and Dionne.
+She was arrogant, self-centered, and had no qualms about destroying people's lives.
+Like most Greek gods, she too had a Roman version of herself, which we know as Venus.
+The most significant difference is that her parents were Jupiter and Dionne.
 Jupiter's Greek name is Zeus.
 Venus also tends to be thought of as a little softer side of Aphrodite.
 She is the patroness of prostitutes, goddess of fertility and vegetation, as well as the goddess of love and beauty like Aphrodite.

 - "Aphrodite Greek Goddess of Love."
 Greek Gods and Goddesses.
 Accessed February 26, 2018. http://www.greek-gods-and-goddesses.com/aphrodite-greek-goddess-of-love.html.